 I do my best work staring out the window.
 It’s where my ideas are.
 From third through seventh grade, as my brain develops and I figure out how to make my friends laugh, and I teach myself to solve problems — I stare out the window at the cemetery.

 To get from one school building to the other, we walk through the cemetery.
 During recess, our playground is the small parking lot between the school building and the headstones.
 One of the boys removes his long, white tube socks with two red stripes on the elastic.
-He fashions a crude but functional ball.
+He twists them into a crude but functional ball.
 In tight formation, a pitcher underhandedly lobs the sock ball.
 The batter swings his closed fist.
 The cemetery is home-run territory and strictly off-limits.
 If an intrepid fielder can retrieve the ball before being spotted by a nun, the game continues.

 Church belief considers a Catholic cemetery consecrated earth — a place of prayer and reverence.
 Many faiths subscribe to similar beliefs.

 Established in 1926 on rolling, oak-shaded hills, Woodlawn Memorial Park is an inclusive, non-denominational cemetery.
 In 1972, with an eye on expansion, Woodlawn commissions a full-size, functional Liberty Bell replica from the storied Paccard Bell Foundry in France, where the 1950 U.S. Treasury bells were cast.
 The bell will be used as a promotional tool leading up to the 1976 Bicentennial.
 After the Bicentennial, it will be permanently installed as the centerpiece of the Garden of Eternal Liberty at Woodlawn.